practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Zig/README.md

 My Intel Core i7-11700K @ 3.6GHz desktop CPU still features these 512-bit extensions (great!) to some Single Instruction, Multiple Data (SIMD) instructions: https://en.wikipedia.org/wiki/AVX-512

+To not be misunderstood: compiling without this switch, just like _$ zig build-exe random_streams_for_perf_stats.zig_, also compiles to a correctly working program, also on my system, but not for _Valgrind_.

 #### On error handling

 Initially I had source code like this when writing the strings to their files: